TheKamboy/gt-computer-trouble/README.md

 > Will they make it out?
 Play and find out.

+# Getting Started

+## Installation

+It is recommended to [install the latest version of the game](https://github.com/TheKamboy/gt-computer-trouble/releases/latest).

 # New Name

 Keegan&rsquo;s Game has now been renamed to Ghost Team, due to request from my brother.